poojakp/Team-Titans-Go/README.md

 ### How our technology solution can help

-Our solution provides offline, low bandwidth Optimization, multilingual mental health care service for remote communities.
+Our solution provides offline, low bandwidth Optimization, multilingual mental health care support for rural/remote communities.

 ### Our idea